Strunzdesign/hdlcd/README.md

 The HDLCd itself offers simple TCP-based connectivity using a simple command- and framing structure.
 It offers multiple client-like tools to access the HDLCd for multiple use-cases.

+Releases:
+- v1.0 from 10.08.2016 (first tested version without any open issues)

 Current state:
 - Since 25.07.2016 the master branch is considered stable to be used for the s-net(r) devices of the Fraunhofer-Institute for Integrated Circuits IIS
 - The hdlc-vanilla branch containing an early development stage regarding an implementation of HDLC that conforms to the standard is not ready yet